 Can give way to unhealthy eating habits

-Put simply, if you eat less calories than your daily requirements, you’ll lose weight.
-And it’s true that many people who follow the 5:2 diet experience successful weight loss fairly quickly.
-However, as hinted at by Mosley’s title, The Fast Diet, there’s an important catch.
+Put simply, if you eat fewer calories than you burn, you’ll lose weight.
+And, it’s true that many people who follow the 5:2 diet experience successful weight loss fairly quickly.
+However, as hinted at in Mosley’s title, The Fast Diet, there’s an important catch.

-While the 5:2 diet may work for some people in the short-term, it’s rarely sustainable and can easily lead to unhealthy habits.
-As a result, research shows that even if you successfully drop weight with the 5:2 diet, the majority of people put the weight back on after reverting back to their ‘normal’ lifestyle.
+While the 5:2 diet may work initially for some people, it’s rarely sustainable long-term and can lead to unhealthy habits.
+In fact, research shows that even if you successfully drop weight with the 5:2 diet, you’re likely to put the weight back on after reverting to your ‘normal’ lifestyle.

-After all, not many people can continuously live so restrictively – and why should they have to?
-The best diets aren’t actually ‘diets’ per say, but long-term lifestyle transformations centered on developing healthy habits like eating a balanced diet and exercising regularly.
+After all, not many people can continuously live under such restrictions – and why should they have to?
+The best diets aren’t actually ‘diets’ per say, but long-term lifestyle transformations centered on healthy lifestyle habits like eating a balanced diet and exercising regularly.

 Final thoughts...

-While popular diet trends like the 5:2 diet may be able to deliver fast results, they’re unlikely to be sustainable in the long-term.
-Instead, the best way to maintain your health, happiness, and weight loss results in the long-term is through simple lifestyle changes like eating a balanced diet and exercising regularly.
+While popular trends like the 5:2 diet may be able to deliver fast results, they’re unlikely to be sustainable in the long-term.
+Instead, the best way to maintain a healthy weight is by making simple, healthy lifestyle changes.

-Remember, slow and steady wins the race; and never has that been more true than when it comes to achieving – and maintaining – a healthy weight.
+Remember, slow and steady wins the race; and never has that been more true than when it comes to achieving – and maintaining – healthy weight loss.

-What are your experiences of the 5:2 diet?
-Do you think it’s a sustainable method for weight loss?
-We’d be interested to hear about your experiences in the comments below.
+Do you have any experience of the 5:2 diet?
+We’d be interested to hear from you in the comments below.